openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/intro.md

 ### Differences between Inference Engine and OpenVINO Runtime 2022.1

-Inference Engine and nGraph APIs are not outdated.
-They are still fully functional and can be used in applications.
-However, it is highly recommended to migrate to API 2.0, as it offers additional features (further extended in future releases).
-Below is a list of additional features supported by API 2.0:
+Inference Engine and nGraph APIs have not become deprecated with the introduction of the new API, and they can still be used in applications.
+However, it is highly recommended to migrate to API 2.0, as it offers more features (further extended in future releases), such as:
 - [Working with dynamic shapes](../ov_dynamic_shapes.md) -- increases performance when working with compatible models, such as NLP (Neural Language Processing) and super-resolution models.
 - [Preprocessing of the model](../preprocessing_overview.md) -- adds preprocessing operations to inference models, and fully occupies the accelerator, freeing CPU resources.